Marketing Automation 101 for Education Technology Businesses

 Online Test Series Provider

-- WHAT: These providers create and sell mock tests to students who are preparing for entrance exams like GMAT, GRE, CAT, SAT, etc. These mock tests are generally designed (with the help of a Subject Expert Freelancer) and monitored in-house.
+- WHAT: These providers create and sell mock tests to students who are preparing for entrance exams like GMAT, GRE, CAT, SAT, etc. These mock/exam test preparation platforms are generally designed (with the help of a Subject Expert Freelancer) and monitored in-house.

 - EXAMPLE: Testbook